Applying for a long-stay Caribbean visa in Luxembourg

 You can only apply for a long-stay visa if you have also applied for a residence permit.

 You must always submit your application in person.
 Children under the age of 18 must also apply in person.

 Bring the following documents with you.
 For every document, you must bring the original and one photocopy with you.
-The embassy or consulate cannot make photocopies for you.
+The embassy or consulate-general cannot make photocopies for you.